christopher5106/christopher5106.github.io/_posts/2015-12-06-openoffice-libreoffice-automate-your-office-tasks-with-python-macros.markdown

 Java and C/C++ require compilation, are much more complex and verbose.

 For a scripting need, I would advise Javascript or Python.
-Both are very present in script development world wide and are standard de facto.
+Both are very present in script development world wide and are standards de facto.
 Many tools have been built for task automation on Javascript, such as Cordova (the multi-platform mobile app framework) or Grunt.
 Many other tools are using Python as well, such as AWS CLI for example.

+**I would advise to write most of your code logic outside the interface-orientated architecture, following a standard code architecture, with your common NodeJS dependencies or Python libraries.**

-But, Javascript could be **not precise enough** (even though there exists very nice libraries for [numeric computation](http://blog.smartbear.com/testing/four-serious-math-libraries-for-javascript/)) and could be disconcerting for your Office users due to rounding errors ( `0.1 + 0.2` does not equals `0.3` in Javascript).
+But, Javascript could be **not precise enough** to work nicely in your spreadsheets (even though there exists very nice libraries for [numeric computation](http://blog.smartbear.com/testing/four-serious-math-libraries-for-javascript/)) and could be disconcerting for your Office users due to rounding errors ( `0.1 + 0.2` does not equals `0.3` in Javascript).

 On the contrary, **Python has been used extensively for numeric computation**, with famous libraries such as Numpy, Numexpr ... which make it perfect for spreadsheet macros.